vayurobins/reorder-entry-images/README.txt

 === Reorder Entry Images ===
-Contributors: Vayu Robins
+Contributors: Vayu
-Tags: attachments, images, reorder, sort, entry, posts, custom post types Requires at least: 3.4
+Tags: attachments, images, reorder, sort, entry, post, custom post types, page, drag & drop Requires at least: 3.4
-Tested up to: 3.5.3
+Tested up to: 3.6
-Stable tag: 1.0.0
+Stable tag: 1.0.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This will get all the attachments (only images) that belong to a post or a page and display them in a list.
+Get all the attachments (images only) that belong to a post or a page and display them in a list.
 This list can be reordered by drag and drop.

 == Description ==

-This plugin will help you manually reorder or sort your images attached to your post, custom post type or page.
-Once installed and acivated you can choose which post type or page you want this functionality.
-Allthe images attached to that spcific post or page will thene be listed on the post edit page in the admin.
-You will then be able to drag & drop the images in the order you want them to be shown.
+This plugin will help you manually reorder or sort the images attached to your post, custom post type or page.
+Once installed and activated you can choose which post type or page you want this functionality on.
+All the images attached to that specific post or page will then be listed on the post-edit page in the admin.
+You will then be able to drag & drop the images in the order you want them to be listed.

 This will only affect those images uploaded to the specific post or page.

-Here is the php code to get the images in your theme:
+Here is the php code that will help you display the images in your theme:

 `$thumb_id = get_post_thumbnail_id( get_the_ID() );
 $args = array(
 	'post_type' => 'attachment',
-	'post_mime_type'  => 'image',
+	'post_mime_type'  => 'image/jpeg',
 	'orderby' => 'menu_order',
 	'numberposts' => -1,
 	'order' => 'ASC',